Skip to main content

 • “Games give a tense feeling often between the ref whistling for fouls and the fans crying in outrage, it has a great atmosphere.”

-• “Disappointed after waiting 2 years, for me it's all about the match engine and it doesn't feel advanced at all.
-The main aspect for me is the crowd atmosphere; there is none.
-It just feels like I am playing a friendly all the time, very dull and boring.
-I've played 5 hours and I am already bored.”
+• “Disappointed after waiting 2 years, for me it's all about the match engine and the crowd atmosphere, but there is none.
+It just feels like playing a friendly all the time—very dull and boring.
+I've played 5 hours and I'm already bored.”

-• “Played another 10 hours since the above comments.
-The UI is still quite frustrating as it seems hard to follow.
-Also, during games, there is a sound every time someone kicks the ball, and the crowd sound just stops at some point every game.
-So I just hear 'whack whack whack' of the football being kicked and no atmosphere.”
+• “Played another 10 hours since above comments, UI is still quite frustrating and hard to follow.
+Also, during games, there's a sound every time someone kicks the ball, but the crowd sound just stops at some point every game, so I just hear the ball being kicked with no atmosphere.”

 • music